ibm-cloud-docs/BlockStorage/dependent-duplicate.md

 {: #dependentduplicate}

 With the new dependent volume feature, {{site.data.keyword.cloud}} customers are able to create volume duplicates without incurring downtime on the primary volume and refresh the data on the dependent volume by using a snapshot from the primary volume whenever they want to.
+{:shortdesc}

+If you would like to know about creating a duplicate volume that is independent from the original volume, see [Creating a duplicate {{site.data.keyword.blockstorageshort}} volume](/docs/BlockStorage?topic=BlockStorage-duplicatevolume).

 ## Ordering a dependent volume
 {: #orderdependentvol}